oliver-oloughlin/zod_api/npm/README.md

       },
     }),
     baz: zodApiResource("/baz/:id", {
-      // URL parameters schema is enforced from the given path
+      // URL parameters schema is enforced by the given path, /baz/[id] pattern is also supported
       urlParamsSchema: z.object({
         id: z.number(),
       }),